hassan-pmp/pmp/til.md

     - Mitigation: Do some risk response planning to reduce the likelihood of occurrence, impact, or both
     - Transferral: Move risky work to someone else (e.g., a subcontractor via modification to their statement of work)
     - Acceptance: Accept and deal with the risk (this would happen if the cost to mitigate exceeds the cost of the risk itself)
-- QUESTIONS TO ASK THE TEAM:
+- QUESTIONS TO ASK THE TEAM
   - Can anyone spot any risks or opportunities coming down the pike?
 - QUESTIONS TO ASK YOUR SPONSOR
   - Can your Sponsor think of any risks that might occur based on historical information or previous similar projects?